frontenddogma/web-development-glossary/manuscript/s.md

 Storage
 : The recording (storing) of information (data) in a storage medium.
 Paper, magnetic tapes, and optical discs are examples of storage media.
 Recording may be accomplished with virtually any form of energy.
 Electronic data storage requires electrical power to store and retrieve data; computer data storage is one of the core functions of a general-purpose computer.&nbsp;[†](#w-data-storage)

+Storage area network
+: A computer network which provides access to consolidated, block-level data storage.
+SANs are primarily used to access data storage devices, such as disk arrays and tape libraries from servers so that the devices appear to the operating system as direct-attached storage.
+A SAN typically is a dedicated network of storage devices not accessible through the local area network (LAN).&nbsp;[†](#w-storage-area-network)

 Storage engine
 : → Database engine